The influence of the 3D Galactic gas structure on cosmic-ray transport and $\gamma$-ray emission: Results and Discussion

 As the original gas reconstructions are defined on a Cartesian grid, the LOS projection is affected by the different angular resolution between nearby and distant gas structures.
 This effect is most obvious at high longitudes, where structures on the LOS projections are blurred out.
 At small longitudes the discrepancies between nearby and distant structures are less blurred.
 However, this also highlights prominent reconstructions artifacts such as the sharp jump seen at the GC.

-In Fig. \ref{GammaSpectraLos} we show $\gamma$-ray spectra from different locations in the sky.
-We particularly choose some star-forming regions and giant molecular clouds, alongside a high latitude under-dense region.
-Here, the locations in the sky where the total $\gamma$ emission is highest are again proportional to the gas density, due to the dominance of $\pi^0$-decay emission.
-We see that the uncertainties become negligible, as they are defined for each voxel in the 3D gas distribution and have little effect after integrating along the LOS.
+In Fig \ref{GammaSpectraLosLoc} we show LOS-integrated spectra for the individual $\gamma$-ray spectra emission channels from the GC, Vela and the under-dense region on the sky at $(l,b)=(\ang{300},\ang{30})$.
+Our predictions are compared to the Fermi-LAT PASS8 data -- including point sources, unresolved sources, and the isotropic extragalactic component -- extracted as in \citet{fermigamma}.
+Like for the local emissivities in Fig \ref{Gamma Emission Spectra LOC}, at the under-dense region, IC emission itself is comparable to $\pi^0$-decay emission.
+We note that the uncertainties become negligible, as they are defined for each voxel in the 3D gas distribution and have little effect after integrating along the LOS.
 Furthermore, we find that the spectral slope of the $\gamma$-ray spectra from dense regions like Aquila, the Cepheus Flare and the under-dense region at $(l,b)=(\ang{300},\ang{30})$ varies slightly, due to the contribution of IC emission.
-We see this in detail in Fig. \ref{GammaSpectraLosLoc} where we show the individual $\gamma$-ray emission channels along the LOS from the GC, Vela and the under-dense region at $(l,b)=(\ang{300},\ang{30})$.
-Like for the specific emissivities, at the under-dense region, the spectral slope of IC emission varies with energy and IC emission itself is comparable to $\pi^0$-decay emission, though remaining always subdominant.
-We see that despite the local boost of bremsstrahlung emission at the GC, the integrated contribution from this direction does not dominate over IC emission.
+We see that despite the local bremsstrahlung emission boost at the GC, the integrated contribution from this direction does not dominate over IC emission.
+In \ref{appendix:gammaemission} we show the total $\gamma$-ray emission spectra at several additional locations, both for local emissivities and integrated along the LOS.

+LOS-integrated $\gamma$-ray spectra can also be calculated using the CR transport results of the 2D model, using the 3D gas as a target.
+This approach follows earlier methods employed for modeling Galactic diffuse emission, in which two gas models are used: one to simulate CR propagation; and a different one, with an appropriate column density, is used as a target for $\gamma$-ray emission.
+In this case, deviations of up to 5\% in most regions occur between 2D and 3D models, and in over-dense regions such as the vicinity of the GC such deviations can increase to $\approx$13.5\%.
+See \ref{appendix:Gamma-model-diffs} for further details on how the choice of the target gas distribution influences $\gamma$-ray emission.